AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module0/ex1.md

-## Exercise 1: Setup of Webserver and Website
+# Exercise 1: Setup of Webserver and Website

 In this exercise, the goal is to install the AEP Demo-website.

-### Exercise 1.1 - Download and Install MAMP
+## Exercise 1.1 - Download and Install MAMP

 MAMP is a free web server which we will use for this enablement.

-Go to <a href="https://www.mamp.info/en/" target="_blank">https://www.mamp.info/en/</a> and install MAMP (Free Edition).
+Go to [https://www.mamp.info/en/](https://www.mamp.info/en/) and install MAMP (Free Edition).

 MAMP comes in 2 versions: Free and Pro.
 For this enablement we'll be using the Free version.

 **For Mac Users:** install MAMP with all default settings.